zsoltm/docker/armhf/apps/nginx/README.md

 This image is officially supported on Docker version 1.6.2.

 Support for older versions (down to 1.0) is provided on a best-effort basis.

-# User Feedback

-## Documentation

-Documentation for this image is stored in the [`nginx/` directory](https://github.com/docker-library/docs/tree/master/nginx) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
-Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

-## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/nginxinc/docker-nginx/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).

-## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/nginxinc/docker-nginx/issues), especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.